floppyhammer/flint_gui/README.md

 Features:

-* Scene tree.
+* Node-based scene manager
-* Vulkan backend.
+* Vulkan backend
-* High quality anti-aliasing.
+* High quality antialiasing
-* Multiple window support.
+* Multiple window support
-* Cross-platform.
+* Cross-platform (Windows, Linux)
-* I18N support.
+* I18n support

 The development work has been mostly done on Windows, but it should be easy to make it run on other platforms.